Start Here

 Your Sphere of Influence (SOI) is every person who knows you by name.
 This is by far the easiest way to do business.
 Both Mike Ferry and Brian Buffini agree: work your SOI consistently and your business will grow.

-Buffini's strategy: build strong relationships with everyone in your network.
-Stay in touch regularly.
-Provide value before you ask for anything.
+These are my biggest takeaways from Brian Buffini's books and trainings, which I recommend every agent read: build strong relationships with everyone in your network, stay in touch regularly, and provide value before you ask for anything.
 Give it out in slices and it comes back in loaves.
+(This is my own summary of what I took from his work — ARC is not affiliated with, sponsored by, or endorsed by Brian Buffini or his companies.)

 Why SOI Is the Best Way to Do Business

-- Repeat business and referrals: most transactions come from people who already know you.
+- Repeat business and referrals: Most transactions come from people who know you.

-- Low-cost marketing: relationship-building does not require significant financial investment.
+- Low-cost marketing: Relationship-building doesn't require significant financial investment.

 - Phone calls to top contacts monthly